bazbt3/10cv4_stuff/README.md

 There's a site blog, the earliest post is perhaps the best place to start: [https://blog.10centuries.org/2016/01/26/happy-new-year](https://blog.10centuries.org/2016/01/26/happy-new-year)

+## A list of apps:

+[**The list**](../../wiki), for which I'd appreciate help in both compiling and updating!

 ## My preview observations:

-A chronological list of issues I found as I settled in post- Jason Urwin's invite.
+A now-obsolete chronological list of issues I found as I settled in post- Jason Urwin's invite.
 It would perhaps have been better to have GitHub Issues setup, but I created [**a Markdown file instead.**](preview_observations.md)